stlab/libraries/libraries/concurrency/future/future/recover.md

 pure-name: recover
 defined-in-header: stlab/concurrency/future.hpp
 declaration: recover()
-description: Creates a recoverable continuation on the current object.
+brief: Creates a recoverable future on the current object.
+description: Since the futures are value based, the recover method should be used to do the error handling.
 example: recover_example.cpp
 entities:
   - kind: methods